codicate/recyclopedia/CONTRIBUTING.md

 ## Tools

-- **Yarn** over NPM - using both can cause issues.
-Yarn is recommended more so let’s use that.
+- **NPM** over Yarn - simply because we won't benefit much from yarn, and NPM command are more familiar to us
 - **Absolute path** over relative path - Absolute path is less confusing and more secure, and can be customized if we need to